peterhinch/micropython-mqtt/NO_NET.md

 [uasyncio tutorial](https://github.com/peterhinch/micropython-async/blob/master/TUTORIAL.md).

 The ESP8266 operates in station mode.
-The host interface supports the MQTT functionality provided in the umqtt library.
+The host interface supports the MQTT functionality provided in the official umqtt library.
 It aims to keep the link to the broker open continuously, enabling applications which seldom or never publish to receive messages.
 The host implements a watchdog to reboot the ESP8266 in the event of fatal errors or crashes.

 ###### [Main README](./README.md)

 # Project status

-V0.2 Aug 2017
+V0.21 Sept 2017

 Now uses the `resilient` MQTT library.
-ESP8266 reboots no longer occur routinely, happening only in the event of ESP8266 failure.
+The ESP8266 is now rebooted only in the event of ESP8266 failure such as a fatal input buffer overflow.
 The `resilient` library has some significant bugfixes.

+Allows custom args to `subscribe` and `wifi_handler` callbacks.

 **API Changes**

+The `subscribe` method argument order has changed.

 User coros which access the API should be started in the user start coro and should have provision to quit if the ESP8266 fails: see `pb_simple.py`.